 Did anyone hear about sumac?
-Well, there’s the plant called Sumac that causes itchy rash upon touching it, and the edible powder added to salad dressings, marinades, dry rubs, and spice blends.
+Well, there’s the plant called Sumac that causes an itchy rash upon touching it, and the edible powder added to salad dressings, marinades, dry rubs, and spice blends.
 Here, we’ll focus on the edible powder sumac that’s commonly added to za’atar.

 What’s surprising about this powder is its ability to affect our health in many positive ways.
 Studies suggest even using it for blood sugar control.